 Enjoy Quiet Beaches All to Yourself

-On my first night in Mexico, my friends took me for a stunning sunset swim at Playa Blanca, just south of Zinuhatanejo in Guerrero, Mexico.
-This young local family enjoyed the empty beach, playing soccer and taking photos in their backyard.
+Playa Blanca, just south of Zinuhatanejo in Guerrero, Mexico, has stunning sunsets.
 Compared to the crowded, cool beaches of Pacific North America, the expansive stretches of tropical Southern Mexico will spoil you rotten.

 02 of 15